 Ms. Ahmed is a Child and Adolescent Therapist.
 She graduated from The Family Institute at Northwestern University with a Master’s degree in Counseling.
 Sarah works with children, adolescents, adults, groups, and has experience working with families as well.
 Her clinical interests include trauma, mood and anxiety disorders, and life transitions.

 Ms. Andrews, Outpatient Therapist, works with adults, adolescents, children and couples.
 She specializes in mood and anxiety disorders including trauma and relationships.
 Her areas of special interests include contemporary analytic theory and practice, women’s issues and creative personalities.
-She also volunteers as a counselor with the Chicago Women’s Health Center.

 Ms. Barbé, Child and Adolescent Therapist, has completed her Master’s degree in psychology with an emphasis on cross-cultural psychology at the University of Toulouse, in France.
 She now works as an outpatient therapist with adults, children and adolescents.
 Her practice is culturally sensitive and based on a psychodynamic approach and psychoanalytical theories.
 Her clinical interests include parent-infant relationship, post-partum disorders, child development, family dynamics, and mood disorders.